iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 >
 > The $\overline{\mathbb{R}}$, is $\mathbb{R}\cup \{\pm\infty\}$.
 Such a definitio of functions allows for function that models the constrained optimization problems.
 More specifically, function such as the indicator function of a set $Q$.

-Here is a list of topics related to the Analysis and characterizations of Functions:
+Here is a list of topics that are helpful for understanding the basics:

 [[Epi Graph]]
 [[Lower Semi-Continuous]]